bdifh/InterliPlural/README.md

 # App
-This is a rebuild version of interli Plural suited for multiple platforms aside from Android.
+This is a rebuild version of interli Plural suited for multiple platforms besides from Android.

 # What is kotlin Multiplatform;